aimms/how-to/Articles/33/33-pro-deploy-app.rst

 .. note:: If you do not have the publish button, please contact your AIMMS PRO administrator and ask to become a member of the ``AppPublishers`` group.

-Pressing the publish button on the AIMMS PRO portal, you will be asked for the .aimmspack file.
+Pressing the publish button on the AIMMS Portal, you will be asked for the .aimmspack file.
 After uploading this, you will get you to:

 .. image:: images/PublicationFilledIn.PNG
    :scale: 50 %